‘Get on the ground.’ Police probe video of Washington officer kicking teen at fair

 Teenagers in a scuffle Sunday night at the Central Washington State Fair scatter as Yakima police officers converge, a video shows.

-“Get on the ground!” one officer shouts, then appears to pepper-spray one of the teens, who staggers away, shows the video posted to Facebook by Jasmin Hernandez Cervera.
+“Get on the ground now!” an officer shouts as he and another officer appear to pepper-spray one of the teens, who staggers away, shows the video posted to Facebook by Jasmin Hernandez Cervera.

-The officer kicks the teen in the back, knocking him to the pavement, as another fair-goer objects, the 35-second video shows.
+An officer then kicks the teen in the back, knocking him to the pavement, as another fair-goer objects, the 35-second video shows.
 A mom and a little girl watch as an officer warns the protesting man to step back before the video ends.

 The video, posted Sunday night to Facebook, has been viewed 294,000 times and sparked an investigation by the Yakima Police Department, reported ABC News.